KevinVan720/morphable_shape/README.md

 class and providing the right corner style and radius.

 ![rectangle](https://i.imgur.com/I0jXJu2.png)

+The border design can also be quite interesting:

 ### CircleShape
 CircleShape allows you to choose the start angle and sweep angle: